Research

 (Tentative Title) Shared Vulnerability in Audits and the Provision of Economic Goods: An Experimetnal Study.

-Eddie Thomas, Tom J. Frye
+Tom J. Frye and Eddie Thomas

 A Theory of Budget Competition and Incentive Incompatibility between State Agencies.